platformio/platformio-core/docs/userguide/cmd_ci.rst

 Examples
 --------

-For the examples please follow to :ref:`ci` page.
+For the others examples please follow to :ref:`ci` page.